tim-pipi/tp/docs/DeveloperGuide.md

 #### Implementation

-Performing a `Find` operation involves executing the `FindCommand.
+Performing a `Find` operation involves executing the `FindCommand`.

 * The `FindCommand` is parsed by the `FindCommandParser`.
 * `FindCommandParser#parse()` parses the user input to return a `FindCommand`